SDR Metrics That Will Make Your Team Successful

 • Nature of the target industry

-Out of every 10 appointments set, we generally expect two of those meetings to end up being rescheduled.
-And as far as standard SDR metrics are concerned, one of those is likely to fall through entirely.
+Out of every 10 appointments set, we generally expect two of those meetings to be rescheduled.
+Additionally, as far as standard SDR metrics are concerned, one of those meetings is likely to fall through entirely.

-A 90% completion rate might seem optimistic, but keep in mind the rate can differ widely from this standard depending on the target persona, sales cycle, and selling price of an offering.
+A 90% completion rate may seem like a lofty goal, but keep in mind the rate can differ widely from this standard depending on the target persona, sales cycle, selling price of an offering, and other factors.

-Also, keep in mind that completed meeting rates are typically higher for marketing-qualified leads (MQLs), leads who were brought in by marketing efforts, compared to cold leads.
-MQLs are usually “warm” leads that have made it past the awareness stage of the buyer’s journey.
+Be sure to also keep in mind that, compared to cold leads, completed meeting rates are typically higher for marketing-qualified leads (MQLs) – leads who were brought in by marketing efforts.
+MQLs are typically “warm” leads that have made it past the awareness stage of the buyer’s journey.

-In any case, if you see this rate dipping lower than expected, take a close look at the variables within your qualification process:
+In all cases, if you see this rate dropping lower than expected, take a closer look at the variables within your qualification process:

 Lead quality

-Eventually, you will come across leads who agreed to a meeting just to get your cold caller off the phone, even if they don’t fit your target persona and have no intention of learning about your offering.
-This is why it’s important to have a fully developed and market-tested buyer persona, only import lists of narrowly targeted contacts, and tailor your inbound strategy to match.
+Sooner or later, you will come across leads who agreed to a meeting just to get your cold caller off the phone, even if they don’t fit your target persona and clearly have no intention of learning about your offering.
+This is why it is so important to have a fully developed, market-tested buyer persona, to only import lists of narrowly targeted contacts, and to tailor your inbound strategy to match.

-If your metric data is showing you a significantly lower meeting rate than expected, revisit the quality of the leads you are providing for your reps.
-It’s improbable that a lead will take a meeting, or ultimately buy your offering, if they’re not a good fit, no matter how skilled your SDR team is.
+If you look at your metric data and see a significantly lower meeting rate than you expected, it’s time to revisit the quality of the leads you are providing to your reps.
+No matter how skilled your SDR team may be, it’s highly unlikely that a lead will take a meeting or ultimately buy your offering if they’re just not a good fit for it.

 SDR performance

-Another common issue when it comes to completion rate, however, is SDRs pushing leads to set an appointment without properly qualifying the lead and ensuring interest is genuine.
-If you notice a considerable variation in this metric between different reps calling the same persona for the same offering, the less successful SDR likely requires further coaching on qualification procedures.
+Another common issue when it comes to completion rates is SDRs hurriedly pushing leads to set an appointment without properly qualifying them and ensuring their interest is genuine.
+If you notice a considerable discrepancy in this metric between different reps calling the same persona for the same offering, the less successful SDR likely requires further coaching on qualification procedures.

 Target industry